 A unique challenge awaits the cross-state NRHT regarding its identity.
-This is due to the fact that certain segments of the proposed Indiana NRHT alignment will utilize trails from already established trail systems.
-All of these existing trails currently have signage systems.
+This is due to the fact that all segments of the proposed Indiana NRHT alignment will utilize trails from locally established trail systems.
+All of these local trails have their own signage systems.

-The existing sign systems were developed to express the identity of the particular trail system.
-Specific trail names, logos, sign shapes, text fonts and colors were previously developed for these particular trail systems.
+The local sign systems express the identity of the particular trail system.
+Specific trail names, logos, sign shapes, text fonts and colors are developed for these particular trail systems.

-The series of existing trail networks, which the NRHT is proposed to use and which have established signage include:
+The series of existing local trail networks, which the NRHT uses and which have established signage include: